 - Registered Agent

 To start a California LLC, you must complete and file Articles of Organization with the California Secretary of State.
-This formation document costs $70 to file.
-You can either file by mail or in person in California.
-There is currently no online filing option.
+This formation document costs $0 to file.
+You can either file by mail, online, or in person in California.
 The secretary of state requires approximately 5 days to complete the registration of your California LLC.